flink-extended/ai-flow/docs/index.rst

    :class:`ai_flow.ai_graph.ai_graph.AIGraph`

-   Core abstraction of Flink AI Flow.
-Workflows defined by users will be translated into AIGraph by the Flink AI Flow framework.
+   Core abstraction of AI Flow.
+Workflows defined by users will be translated into AIGraph by the AI Flow framework.
    AIGraph consists of AINode and edges.
 For edges, they are either the :class:`~ai_flow.ai_graph.data_edge.DataEdge`  between AINodes in a job or the :class:`~ai_flow.workflow.control_edge.ControlEdge` between jobs.